British Labour leader Corbyn faces showdown with party members over Brexit

 BRIGHTON, England, Sept 23 (Reuters) - Britain's opposition Labour Party will vote to decide its Brexit strategy on Monday, with leader Jeremy Corbyn heading for a showdown with his members over whether the party should back staying in the European Union.

-The vote at its annual conference in the English seaside resort of Brighton is the latest attempt by the party to bridge its divides over Brexit, a row that has overshadowed party officials' attempt to present Labour as a government in waiting.
+The vote at its annual conference in the English seaside resort of Brighton is the latest challenge to Corbyn over Brexit, a row that has overshadowed party officials' attempts to present Labour as a government in waiting.

 With Prime Minister Boris Johnson insisting that Britain will leave the EU on an Oct.
 31 deadline, Labour, like the ruling Conservatives, is struggling to agree strategy on Brexit, increasing the uncertainty over Britain's biggest foreign and trade policy shift in more than 40 years.